 13 Reasons Why is not pleasant, it’s not fun, and it’s ugly; that’s the way it should be.
 The theme, for those in the know, might as well be “there but for the Grace of God go I”.

-There but for the grace of God would have went I (if that makes sense).
-When the support mechanisms aren’t in place, when people are lonely and desperate, when trauma is heaped on cruelty suicide can often be the result, and as a person I’m sick of seeing people who lose their fight with bad situation classed as selfish, weak, or attention-seeking.
+There but for the grace of God would have gone I (if that makes sense).
+When the support mechanisms aren’t in place when people are lonely and desperate when trauma is heaped on cruelty suicide can often be the result, and as a person, I’m sick of seeing people who lose their fight with bad situation classed as selfish, weak, or attention-seeking.
 There but for the grace of God… that’s what anyone who has been depressed thinks when they see this, what anyone who has loved someone who is severely depressed thinks when they see that scene.

 As a person I want to tell you all that when you read articles saying that this shunts blame from the victim to others, that its glamorising, is this; watch it.
-This is a narrative about a young girl who loses her struggle not because she is weak, and not because of small cruelties, but because all of the small unkindness’s were compacted by the fact that she witness,ed and then experienced herself, the realities of rape culture.
+This is a narrative about a young girl who loses her struggle not because she is weak, and not because of small cruelties, but because all of the small unkindness’s were compacted by the fact that she witnessed and then experienced herself, the reality of rape.
 Sometimes people are to blame for suicide, and very often it’s not only the person who holds the blade.